uhamai/ReactNativeVideoUploadToFirebase/README.md

-# Upload video to firebase from React native app.
+# Upload video from ReactNative app to firebase.
 # Compress the video before uploading to firebase.
+# Add your firebase keys in "andriod-> app-> google-service.json file.